 To register, access the online Patient Safety Certificate Program in MedConcert, an online learning platform for health care professionals.
 You will be required to set up an account in MedConcert before selecting the certificate program from the App Store.

-The regular fee is $495, but bulk discount rates are also available for groups of 25 or more.
+The regular fee is $495, but bulk discount rates are available for groups of 25 or more.
 Please email to AILearning@jhmi.edu to arrange a bulk purchase.

 |# of participants||Fee/user|